Blancanieves

-Blancanieves (known as Blancaneu in Catalan) is a 2012 Spanish black-and-white silent drama film written and directed by Pablo Berger.
+Blancanieves (known as Blancaneu in Catalan and Snow White in English) is a 2012 Spanish black-and-white silent drama film written and directed by Pablo Berger.
 Based on the 1812 fairy tale Snow White by the Brothers Grimm, the story is set in a romantic vision of 1920s Andalusia.
 However, the film approaches storytelling through the integration of Spanish culture from characters' names to traditions they follow.
 Additionally, the film alludes to other fairy tales including Cinderella and Little Red Riding Hood.
 While it retells stories originally told through tales based in fantasy, it derails from the traditional storytelling method that ends with a happily ever after.
 Instead, the film is rather dark and ends in tragedy.
 Berger calls it a "love letter to European silent cinema."

 Blancanieves was Spain's 85th Academy Awards official submission to Best Foreign Language category, but it did not make the shortlist.
 The film won the Special Jury Prize and an ex-aequo Best Actress "Silver Shell" Award for Macarena García at the 2012 San Sebastián International Film Festival.
 It was also nominated in every category for which it was eligible at the 27th Goya Awards (except for Best Sound), winning ten Goya Awards, including the Best Film.